 A personal-injury attorney can compile evidence, talk to witnesses and arrange expert testimonies.
 Your lawyer can also help you arrange an independent medical examination and avoid mistakes such as overlooking certain damages or accepting a low settlement.

 An IME will provide insight into the cause and extent of your injuries.
-Your attorney may use the results of the IME to prove negligence and damages.
+Your medical malpracticeattorney may use the results of the IME to prove negligence and damages.

 Our firm has been protecting the rights of the injured for more than 30 years.
 Schedule a free consultation today by calling 800-537-8185.